ckitzman/Gamblers-Ruin/README.md

 # Gamblers Ruin
-> This python script can be used to prove the classic example of Gambler's ruin.
+> This python script can be used to showcase the classic example of Gambler's ruin.

 ## Table of Contents
 * [General Info](#general-information)